Leon M. Tolbert received his Bachelor's of Electrical Engineering

 and reactive power compensation and active filters.

-He is a founding member and the UTK Campus Director for CURENT, the NSF/DOE Engineering Research Center established at UT in 2011.
+He is a founding member and thrust leader for CURENT, the NSF/DOE Engineering Research Center established at UT in 2011.
 He is also a faculty member in the Bredesen Center for Interdisciplinary Research and Graduate Education (CIRE) .

-Dr. Tolbert is also a part time Senior Research Engineer at the Oak Ridge National Laboratory in the Power Electronics and Electric Machinery Research Center.
+Dr. Tolbert is also an adjunct participant at the Oak Ridge National Laboratory in the Power Electronics and Electric Machinery Research Center.

 He is a Registered